ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/texteditor/texteditorhotkeys.markdown

-While Zero implements many features found in other common code editors, it also has many additional features users may find useful in their workflow.
+While Zilch implements many features found in other common code editors, it also has many additional features users may find useful in their workflow.

  # The Cursor
 The Cursor serves to indicate the location in a text file or script where new text will be entered.
 By default the cursor is set to insertion mode like most text editors.
 In insertion mode the cursor highlights the space between two characters.
 Pressing a character key will insert the character at the location of the cursor.